thedarredondo/data-science-fundamentals/README.md

 Instead of explaining what bayesian statistics is, I'll just say why its good:

 - *all* assumptions about the scope of a problem can--theoretically--be included in a bayesian causal model.
-- all parts of a bayesian causal model have a precise mathematical meaning--which, as a bonus, is often intuitive.
+- all parts of a bayesian causal model have a precise (often intuitive) mathematical meaning.
 - it gives us intuition for how and why deep neural neural networks (the large, complicated AI models that make the news) work.

 I'll emphasize that last point: the bayesain persepctive connects all the various parts of statistics and machine learning.